Luisbh-dev/3d-teacher-ia/README.md

-# 3D AI Professor (Beta)
+# 3D AI Teacher (Beta)

 > **AI Powered by Gemini 2.5 Flash**

-Welcome to your interactive 3D AI Professor.
+Welcome to your interactive 3D AI Teacher.
 This open-source project combines the power of Generative AI with immersive 3D web technologies to create engaging educational experiences.

 ## Project Scope: The "Glot" Use Case & Beyond

 Currently, this codebase is configured to demonstrate the **"Glot"** use case: a **Language Tutor**.
 The 3D avatar acts as a friendly language teacher, helping users practice pronunciation, vocabulary, and fluency through natural conversation.

 However, this project is designed as a flexible **3D AI Educational Platform**.
-By simply adjusting the system prompt within the code, you can transform this 3D professor into an expert in **any subject**—history, mathematics, coding, or specialized corporate training.
+By simply adjusting the system prompt within the code, you can transform this 3D teacher into an expert in **any subject**—history, mathematics, coding, or specialized corporate training.

 **Experience the live "Glot" use case here:** [https://class.glot.school/](https://class.glot.school/)